kdmonroe/github-repo-analyzer/README.md

 ### 1. Streamlit Web Application

-The Streamlit web application provides a user-friendly, interactive interface for managing and visualizing your GitHub repositories.
+The [Streamlit web application](https://gh-analyzer.streamlit.app) provides a user-friendly, interactive interface for managing and visualizing your GitHub repositories.
+Just provide your GitHub token and the app will handle the rest.

 #### Running the Streamlit App